uk-gov-mirror/ministryofjustice.hmpps-delius-api/doc/architecture/decisions/0004-copy-ndelius-application-logic.md

-nDelius is currently the foundational system for the National Probation Service, holding most of the information about the activities of the service and it's users.
+nDelius is currently the foundational system for the National Probation Service, holding most of the information about the activities of the service and its users.
 As new digital services, with a more focused scope, are created there is often a need to exchange data with nDelius.
 New services must read data from nDelius to determine the current state of an activity and write data to nDelius to reflect activity that has occured outside of the application boundary.
 It is currently possible to interact with the nDelius database directly using Community API, however, this method bypasses the nDelius application tier.
-Bypassing the application logic for read operations results in actions such as audit log writes and data access restrictions not being applied.
-Bypassing the application logic for write operations means complex data validations are not run and any associated processing is not executed.
+Bypassing the application logic for read operations results in actions such as audit log writes and data access restrictions needing to be applied as a secondary concern.
+While this is possible it relies on the consumer understanding the necessary actions and executing the correct steps as part of their service logic.
+Bypassing the application logic for write operations means complex data validations are not run and any associated processing, such as linked appointments being created as part of a specific Contact creation, is not executed.
 Consequently writing data to nDelius via Community API requires a deep knowledge of the internals of the foundational application and re-implementation of any essential logic in Community API code.
 In addition, due to the potential impact on the main nDelius application of changes Community API, write operations also require extensive testing to be scheduled and actioned by the NDST team before release beyond development environments.

 The intention of Delius API is to provide endpoints that encapsulate and expose the nDelius application logic to the new digital services.
 This reduces